cnc45333/cs1302-ce27-1/README.md

 1. To get the most out of this exercise, we encourage you to **form a group of exactly two people for this exercise.**

-   When done in a group, some steps in this exercise need be done by each group member individually.
+   * When done in a group, some steps in this exercise need be done by each group member individually.

+   * Working by yourself?
+That's okay.
+If the instructions ask you to switch, then don't switch.

 1. **Individually:** Make sure that you have done the following: